 Lower the friction and more people will attend.

-Closed captioning for live events is a quick and easy way to ask for lower commitment.
+Live event captioning is a quick and easy way to ask for lower commitment.
 That’s because you’re not asking your audience for their full auditory attention.

 They can participate from anywhere using their mobile device.
 And they can even multitask while participating.